 Tummy Tuck in Louisville, Lexington, Kentucky

-Dr. Salzman is an extremely experienced tummy tuck surgeon having performed thousands of tummy tucks since 1989.
-His procedure is done without any blunt tearing of the tissues producing a more comfortable postoperative experience.
+Dr. Salzman is an extremely experienced tummy tuck surgeon, having performed thousands of tummy tucks since 1989.
+His procedure is done without any blunt tearing of the tissues, producing a more comfortable postoperative experience.

-Dr. Salzman performs a no-drain tummy tuck, which does not require the use of drains during recovery.
+Dr. Salzman performs a no-drain tummy tuck, which means it does not require the use of drains during recovery.
 This is done with the help of progressive tension sutures, which dissolve over time.
 This technique prevents the development of seromas, or built up fluid, so drains are not needed.
 The no-drain tummy tuck is a popular procedure, as drains can be uncomfortable and hard to deal with during recovery.

 View Real Patients Results

 Typically, recovery for a tummy tuck takes about 10 days to 2 weeks.
 Pain is controlled with oral pain medications.
 The Exparel injection lasts 3 days.
 We send patients home with a catheter in their bladder to allow the bladder to return to function the next day when the catheter can be removed.
 In patients with desk-type jobs, work can usually be resumed after 2 weeks for tummy tucks.
 More vigorous types of work may require 2-3 weeks before work can be comfortably resumed.

 Abdominoplasties are often combined with cosmetic breast procedures such as a breast reduction, breast lift, or breast augmentation.
 Also, other areas of liposuction such as the legs, arms, or neck can be done at the same time.

 The specific risks and the suitability of this procedure for a given individual can only be determined at a consultation.
 All surgical procedures have some degree of risk.
 Minor complications that do not affect the outcome occur occasionally.
 Major complications are unusual.